 We took a little winter vacation last week and spent sometime cross country skiing and snowshoeing.
 It was a much needed break from all the busy tasks we have been focused on.
 We all had a refreshing and fun time in the snow.
-And vacation lives on because our legs are still pretty sore from all the exercise.
+And vacation lives on, because our legs are still pretty sore from all the exercise.

 On the final day out snowshoeing, just before heading home, we stumbled upon a winter surprise.
-Just peaking out of the snow near all the leafless lowbush blueberry branches was a bright red bearberry.
+Just peaking out of the snow near all the leafless, lowbush blueberry branches was a bright red bearberry.

-While its not likely to ever collect enough bearberries in the winter to do much with, it may be worth it to try to harvest after a frost, but before the snow falls.
+While it’s not likely to ever collect enough bearberries in the winter to do much with, it may be worth it to try to harvest after a frost but before the snow falls.
 If the bear haven’t harvested the berries first.

 And if nothing else, now we know that sometimes a bearberry might be hiding under the snow for a winter nibble while out snowshoeing.

 If you know of any good ways to eat bearberries, we would love to read them.
 Please share with us in the comment section below.